What’s open and closed on Veterans Day 2023 - KTVZ

 New York (CNN) — Veterans Day honors active and former US service members.
 Usually, the federal holiday is celebrated on November 11.

-However, since that day falls on a Saturday this year, some will observe the holiday on Friday, November 10.
+However, since that day falls on a Saturday this year, some observed the holiday on Friday, November 10.

-Here’s what will be open and closed on Veterans Day 2023 and the day on which some will observe it.
+Here’s what will be open and closed on November 11 for Veterans Day 2023.

 Banking